 Jimmy Rae was one of eleven players who both ran out for and managed Plymouth Argyle.
 He also had the misfortune of narrowly missing out on a senior cap for Scotland no less than three times.

-James Clarkson Rae, who played at left back and was born rather appropriately in Argyllshire, played for Scotland Schoolboys and became captain of the team.
-His date of birth is unknown, but his professional football career started at the age of seventeen, when he signed as a part-timer for King's Park, the club which later became Stirling Albion.
+James Clarkson Rae, born on 22th November 1907 near Falkirk in Stirlingshire, played for Scotland Schoolboys and became captain of the team.
+His football career at left-back started at the age of seventeen when he signed as a part-timer for King's Park, the club which later became Stirling Albion.
 He also completed an apprenticeship as an electrician.

 In 1927, Rae joined Partick Thistle, where he made over 100 League appearances and played in the 1929-1930 Scottish Cup Final, which was won by Rangers in a replay.
 Whilst with Partick, Rae came to the attention of the Scotland selectors, and he was placed on the stand-by list for a friendly match against France in May 1930.
 Unfortunately for him, his services were not required.